 Why do we have jobs?
 Jobs provide us with a bundle of many things, which is why they’ve been around for so long:

-- Social Interaction: friendships, human contact, collaborating with others towards a shared purpose
+- Community: friendships, human contact, collaborating with others towards a shared purpose.

-1. Franchises: one idea could be investing in / running franchises which can have quite low initial investment costs, fast payback periods and decent margins which can lead to predictable cashflow.
+- Franchises: One idea could be investing in / running franchises which can have quite low initial investment costs, fast payback periods and decent margins which can lead to predictable cashflow.
 You would need to diversify the type of franchises to invest in so you’re not over-indexed on specific sectors e.g. boutique fitness or fast-food.